 Fighting - Fighting is considered gross misconduct and will result in the immediate school interventions; loss of privileges including but not limited to, students being prohibited from attending school dances, games, prom, and/or graduation; police arrest and/or issuance of a municipal citation for disorderly conduct or simple battery; a parent conference.
 Recurring incidents of fighting will be considered in the application of disciplinary-interventions.
-Students are strongly encouraged to report any and all instances of verbal or physical harassment on school property to the Dean's Office immediately.
-Students may anonymously report tips related to bullying/harassment/school violence using the process on the school's website under the student tab.
-(See something, Say something).
+Students are strongly encouraged to report any and all instances of verbal or physical harassment on school property to the deans immediately.

 Food and Drink - Students are not allowed to bring food or drink into the classroom, hallways, and or auditorium.
 Failure to comply will be considered insubordination.
-Deliveries of any kind will not be accepted or given to students.
-This includes but is not limited to food, school or personal items and use of delivery services such as Grub Hub, Door Dash, Uber Eats.

-• Selling of candy or other items for profit is prohibited on school grounds.
+• Selling of candy or other for personal gain is prohibited on school grounds.
 These items will be confiscated.
-Confiscated items will only be returned to a parent or guardian.
+Confiscated items will only be returned to a parent or quardian.